polterguy/polterguy.github.io/plugins/magic.lambda.crypto/index.md

 random bytes/characters returned.
 If not supplied, the default values for these arguments are respectively 10 and 20.
 This slot is useful for creating random secrets, and similar types of random strings, where you need cryptographically secured random strings or byte arrays.
-An example of generating a cryptographically secure random string of text between 50 and 100 characters in lenght can be found below.
+An example of generating a cryptographically secure random string of text between 50 and 100 characters in length can be found below.

 ```
 crypto.random